THIS DATE IN HISTORY: Feb. 23

 1983: Mark Pavelich of the New York Rangers becomes the first United States-born player to score five goals in a game.
 He does it during an 11-3 victory against the Hartford Whalers at Madison Square Garden.
 The five goals tie a Rangers record set by Don Murdoch on Oct.
 12, 1976.

 1985: Rookie Patrick Roy gets a victory in his first NHL game when the Canadiens outscore the Winnipeg Jets 6-4 at the Forum.
-Chris Nilan leads the scoring with two goals and an assist.
+Chris Nilan leads the scoring with three points (two goals, assist).

 1989: The Detroit Red Wings trail 6-0 in the second period but rally for a 6-6 tie against the Pittsburgh Penguins at Joe Louis Arena.
 Steve Yzerman scores two goals and sets up two others.
 The two goals give Yzerman 57, breaking the Red Wings' single-season record of 55 set by John Ogrodnick in 1984-85.